Reactor™ - The manual

 Text Size

-Select a specific test size.
-This value corresponds to the font width and height as a comma separated pair: 0,0 = Auto, 1,1 = smallest, 3,3 = largest, 1,2 = Tall and narrow etc.
+Select a specific text size.
+This value corresponds to the font width and height as a comma-separated pair: 0,0 = Auto, 1,1 = smallest, 3,3 = largest, 1,2 = Tall and narrow, etc.

 AutoWrap

-AutoWrap will automatically break the contents of Textline 1 to Textline 2 if the text gets longer than the available display space
+AutoWrap will automatically break the contents of Textline 1 to Textline 2 if the text exceeds the available display space.

 Use Graphics for Unicode

-By default our displays do not support unicode characters.
-When turning on this option, text that contains unicode will automatically be rendered into an image that will then be shown, so the displays can fully support unicode.
+By default, our displays do not support unicode characters.
+When turning on this option, text that contains unicode will automatically be rendered into an image, allowing the displays to fully support unicode.

-(Note: This might sometimes change the rendering slightly or modify text size and font)
+Note: This may sometimes slightly change the rendering, or modify text size and font.

 Icons